 4. OpenPhone offers the most business-friendly features

-OpenPhone boasts more features than either Google Voice or Sideline, even on the Standard plan.
+OpenPhone boasts more features than either Google Voice or Sideline, even on the Starter plan.

 You’ll get the essentials like unlimited phone calls and text messages to the US and Canada, shared phone numbers for teams, and the ability to set business hours.
 Each team member in your plan also comes with one, unique phone number, which can be a local or toll-free number.

 Getting up and running is simple.
 All you need to do is sign up and then port over any existing phone numbers.
 Once you have an active OpenPhone account, fill out a porting request form in the OpenPhone app to initiate a port request.
 From there, you can easily add teammates and customize your phone settings.

 If texting is a major part of your conversations with contacts, OpenPhone has a few built-in features that can save you a ton of time.
 You can create auto-replies or save frequently sent messages as snippets.

-You can also configure your own auto-attendant through the interactive voice response (IVR) feature (on the OpenPhone premium plan).
+You can also configure your own auto-attendant through the interactive voice response (IVR) feature (on the OpenPhone Business plan).
 This feature allows you to route calls to the right team member based on the reasons for the customer’s call.

 5. OpenPhone integrates with the tools you already use